Puzzlepart/bestillingsportalen/Deployment-guide.md

 ### Authorize API connections

 When the script was executed, it created a number of API connections that need to be authorized manually.
 In Microsoft Azure portal go to the resource group that was created by the script.

-1. Click on the API connection with the name "provisionassist-o365".
+1. Click on the API connection with the name "bestillingsportalen-o365".
 2. Go to "Edit API connection" on the left menu.
 3. Click "Authorize".
 Use the Service Account to authenticate.
-4. Repeate the above actions for "provisionassist-o365users", "provisionassist-spo" and "provisionassist-teams" API connections.
+4. Repeate the above actions for "bestillingsportalen-o365users", "bestillingsportalen-spo" and "bestillingsportalen-teams" API connections.

  ## Step 4: Configure approval process